-PDF/UA TWG Together with the PDF Reuse TWG, this WG led development of the specification for Well-Tagged PDF, the which is mirroned in the file format requirements in ISO 14289-2 (PDF/UA-2).
+PDF/UA TWG Together with the PDF Reuse TWG, this WG led development of the specification for Using Tagged PDF in PDF 2.0, much of which will also be published as ISO 14289-2 (PDF/UA-2).

 PDF Accessibility LWG This WG develops techniques for accessible PDF, with its first set of "fundamental" techniques slated for publication in Q1 2024.
 In October 2023 the working group published an example of what is to come.